By: John D. Barry

 The concept of Pervis has been cited with approval by Tennessee State and Federal courts (on different facts).
 See Spears v.
 Tennessee Farmers, 300 S.W.2d 671 (Tenn.
 App.
 2009) and Lester v.
 Allstate Property and Casualty, 2013 U.S. District LEXIS 10380 (Ed.
 Tenn.
 2013).
 So, when one is confronted with the Fifth Amendment problem in an examination under oath, hopefully, this blog provides a starting point.

-John D. Barry has been a civil litigator for nearly 40 years, defending clients in cases involving torts, contracts, products liability, insurance and casualty.
+John D. Barry has been a civil litigator for nearly 40 years, defending clients in cases involving torts, contracts, product liability, insurance, and casualty.
 He serves in an Of Counsel role in the Chattanooga office.

 This blog contains general information about legal matters.
 The information is not advice, and should not be treated as such.
 Communication of information by, in, to, or through this blog and your receipt or use of it: (1) is not provided in the course of and does not create or constitute an attorney-client relationship; (2) is not intended to convey or constitute legal advice; and (3) is not a substitute for obtaining legal advice from a qualified attorney.